garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 * Added an option to remove the booking time from the customer notification booking reminders

 ### 24th May 2019
-* Added a new method of applying payments to customers - Register Customer Payments - [Video](https://youtu.be/rmfIFULOCKY "Register Customer Payments")
+* Added a new method of applying payments to customers - Register Customer Payments - [Video](https://youtu.be/rmfIFULOCKY "Register Customer Payments"){:target="_blank"}
 * Fixed an error when printing "Posted Return Jobsheets"
 * Added vehicle inspections data to web services for reporting purposes
 * Added Estimate tiles to the "Service Financial Controller" Role Centre
 * Added Vendor Columns to item lines of VHCs and Estimates, this information will copy to the Jobsheet
-* Introduced a warning for technicians when they attempt to clock off a jobsheet without all item/labour lines being confirmed by the technician [Video](https://youtu.be/jX21NVsKeZ4 "Technician Confirmed")
+* Introduced a warning for technicians when they attempt to clock off a jobsheet without all item/labour lines being confirmed by the technician [Video](https://youtu.be/jX21NVsKeZ4 "Technician Confirmed"){:target="_blank"}
 * Added the ability for technicians to access the schedule via easy clocking if required
 * Added Customer GDPR Preferences to vehicle lists for data export
 * "Stock out warning" won't be given on the item line if the item card has "stockout warning" unticked